-The Advertising Codex, but not the Legislative Basis, requires electronic notification of ENLI at www.enli.dk, in case of an ENLI subject:
+The Advertising Codex, but not the Legislative Basis, requires electronic notification of, but not pre-approval by, ENLI at www.enli.dk, in case of an ENLI subject:

-- hosting or co-hosting an arrangement (meetings, congresses, symposia, etc.) partially or wholly addressing Danish Health Professionals; - b) sponsoring litra a) arrangements; - acquiring access to a sales pitch at a congress in Denmark; and/or - d) publishing, whether in physical media or electronically, advertising materials addressing Health Professionals.
+- hosting or co-hosting an arrangement (meetings, congresses, symposia, etc.) partially or wholly addressing Danish Healthcare Professionals; - b) sponsoring litra a) arrangements; - acquiring access to a sales pitch at a congress in Denmark; and/or - publishing, whether in physical media or electronically, advertising materials addressing Healthcare Professionals.

 Notification deadlines for each kind of initiative are set out in the Advertising Codex.
 Generally the deadlines are 10 days before the event and 21 days for making appeals of decisions passed.
-Invitations must include information that the advertising initiative complies with the above and either that it complies with the Codices applicable or has been pre-approved by ENLI (there is a preapproval charge DKK 5,000 or, if more than 2 hours of work on the application is required, DKK 2,000 per hour).
-If pre-approved, the advertiser cannot be fined, merely reprimanded, by ENLI for noncompliance, provided however that the information on the basis of which ENLI has pre-approved the initiative has been correct.
+Invitations must include information that the advertising initiative complies with the above and either that it complies with the Codices applicable or has been pre-approved by ENLI (there is a pre-approval charge DKK 5,000 (DKK 25,000 for matters of urgency) or, if more than 2 hours of work on the application is required, DKK 2,000 per hour).
+If pre-approved, the advertiser cannot be fined, merely reprimanded, by ENLI for noncompliance, provided, however, that the information on the basis of which ENLI has pre-approved the initiative has been correct.
 A reprimand may be given by the ENLI board of appeal if the initiative is found to constitute a breach, in spite of pre-approval having been given.
 The position of the authorities, were they to disagree with ENLI, is not prejudiced by ENLI's position.
 However, the likelihood of an undertaking being prosecuted under such circumstances is low.